The Wan kf2v model generates a smoothly transitioning video from a first frame image, a last frame image, and a text prompt.

 DashScope SDK

-Because image-to-video tasks take a long time to process (typically 1 to 5 minutes), the SDK encapsulates the HTTP asynchronous invocation process at the underlying layer and supports both synchronous and asynchronous invocation methods.
+Because image-to-video tasks typically take 1 to 5 minutes, the SDK wraps the HTTP async call logic and supports both synchronous and asynchronous calls.

-The specific time required depends on the number of tasks in the queue and the service execution status.
-Please be patient while you wait for the result.
+The actual time depends on queue length and service performance.
+Please wait patiently for the result.

 Python SDK

-This example shows the synchronous invocation method, which includes two image input methods: a public URL and a local file path.
+This example shows a synchronous call with two image input methods: public URL and local file path.

 Request example